aliaksandr960/maps_screenshot_to_3d/README.md

 # Converting Google Maps Screenshot to 3D Model in a Single Jupyter Notebook

 **Recently, several high-quality monocular depth estimation models have been released, such as Apple's DepthPro.
-Inspired by this, I created a simple playground to experiment with generating point clouds and 3D models from aerial imagery—specifically Google Maps screenshots.**
+So, I created a simple playground to experiment with generating point clouds and 3D models from aerial imagery—specifically Google Maps screenshots.**

 ### Screenshot requrements:
 - Rectangular framing: The image should be roughly rectangular in shape to maintain alignment and avoid distortion.